 Most importantly ask the question:

-The first question is: Do you want the house to have "lightness" or "darkness" in your interior color scheme?
+The first question is: Do you want the home or building decor to have the property of "lightness" or "darkness" in your interior color scheme?
 If you don't like dark colors then stay away from them and vice versa.

 Sir Isaac Newton, an English physicist and a genius, upon studing light and colors came up with the color wheel.